Jose Altuve Player Props: Astros vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have the sixth-ranked team ERA among all MLB pitching staffs (3.82).
+- The Rangers pitching staff ranks 23rd in the league with a collective 8.3 strikeouts per nine innings.

-- The Rangers surrender the sixth-fewest home runs in baseball (85 total, one per game).
+- The Rangers have a 3.84 team ERA that ranks seventh among all MLB pitching staffs.

-- In his most recent time out on Tuesday against the Detroit Tigers, the lefty tossed 5 2/3 innings, giving up six earned runs while surrendering six hits.
+- Rangers pitchers combine to allow 86 home runs (one per game), the sixth-fewest in the league.

-- In 15 games this season, the 32-year-old has a 4.38 ERA and 9.3 strikeouts per nine innings, while giving up a batting average of .233 to opposing batters.
+- His last appearance was on Wednesday against the Detroit Tigers, when the left-hander tossed six innings, surrendering two earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.